Lima Memorial Health System Logo

 A small, nodule or lump develops in the tissue below the skin on the palm side of the hand.
 Over time, it thickens into a cord-like band.
 Usually, there is no pain.
 In rare cases, the tendons or joints become inflamed and painful.
 Other possible symptoms are itching, pressure, burning, or tension.

-This is a condition that is mostly painless, but is progressive with time.
+This is a condition that is mostly painless, but it is often progressive with time.

 As time passes, it becomes difficult to extend or straighten the fingers.
 In severe cases, straightening them is impossible.